gbblack/mansus/Decimal Write Up.md

 ---
 #### 10-19 Projects

 This area will contain all my non dev work and projects. currently bare but hopefully will grow over time.
-Will contiain an archive for completed projects, like one that is "looking for a house".
+Will contain an archive for completed projects, like one that is "looking for a house".

 10 Meta
 11 Writing